-In this final section, we implement a cost-benefit analysis from the perspective of the government.44 We, therefore, implement a similar donut RDD estimator, using as the outcome the average (cumulative) individual contribution to the net public revenues.
-This can be divided into three components: (i) contribution to the tax revenues (including Social Security contributions) from salaried private and public sector employment, (ii) expenditures due to hiring subsidies, and (iii) expenditures from unemployment benefits.
-This estimator is implemented for each year after entry into unemployment in 2010 until seven years later, separately for high school dropouts and graduates.
-The following observations are important.
-First, note that we calculate the net public return of the differential subsidy amount of the treated compared to the control units at age 26 and not the net return of the full subsidy relative to the counterfactual of no subsidy.
-Second, the data do not allow us to calculate the tax losses induced by the negative impact on self-employment.
-This slightly overestimates the benefits.
+In this final section, we implement a cost-benefit analysis of the subsidy reinforcement from the perspective of the government.40 We, therefore, implement a similar donut RDD estimator, using as the outcome the average (cumulative) individual contribution to the net public revenues up to seven years after unemployment entry.
+This can be divided into three components: (i) contribution to the tax revenues (including Social Security contributions) from salaried private and public sector employment, (ii) expenditures due to hiring subsidies, and (iii) expenditures from unemployment benefits.41

-Figure 13 displays the evolution of the donut RDD effect on the cumulative net public return of the subsidy with the age cutoff of 26 years, from entry into unemployment until seven years later.
+Figure 14 displays the evolution of the donut RDD effect on the cumulative net public return of the subsidy with the age cutoff of 26 years, from entry into unemployment until seven years later.
 For dropouts, this effect is close to zero throughout, while for high school graduates the effect is close to zero during the first two years (roughly corresponding to the eligibility period of the subsidy) but increases and reaches €3,507 after seven years.
 The 95% confidence intervals always encompass zero, however.

-44 Alternatively, we could have considered the perspective of society.
+40 Alternatively, we could have considered the perspective of society.
 However, this is beyond the scope of this paper as it would require an evaluation of the net value of created production as well as an estimate of the marginal cost of public funding to take into account the costs associated with distortive taxes used to finance the hiring subsidy.
 See Albanese and Cockx (2019) for an example of this perspective.